hku-mars/livox_camera_calib/README.md

 </div>

 ## Info
-New features in next version:
-1. Support spinning LiDAR
+New features:
-2. Support muti-scenes calibration (more accuracy)
+1. Support muti-scenes calibration (more accurate and robust)

 ## Related paper
 Related paper available on arxiv: